mopugh/typora/Notes on Programming.md

 * Operators are functions that can be used in infix style

-* Can somtimes use function infix style
+* Can sometimes use function infix style

   ```haskell
   10 `div` 4 -- these are equivalent and the answer is 2